Peer-Based Recovery Support

 RELIGIOUS MUTUAL-HELP ORGANIZATIONS

-Also of note, there has been tremendous grass-roots growth in the use of Buddhism and its practices (e.g., meditation) for individuals seeking or in recovery from substance use disorder – sometimes affiliated with a 12-step program, though not in all cases.
+Also of note, there has been tremendous grassroots growth in the use of Buddhism and its practices (e.g., meditation) for individuals seeking or currently in recovery from substance use disorder – sometimes affiliated with a 12-step program, though not in all cases.

 In comparison to the horizontal governance structure in 12-step mutual-help groups – where meetings and other local organizations are overseen by volunteer individuals who are themselves in recovery – SMART and Celebrate Recovery, with their more vertical governance structure, have oversight and greater standardization in implementation of the meetings.
 Arguably, this means better “quality control” of these more standardized groups.
-On the other hand, the greater oversight and centralized management, may constrain their ability to grow.
-It is not yet clear also whether this greater degree of quality control and oversight results in better engagement and recovery outcomes (Kelly and White, Broadening the Base of Mutual help article).
+On the other hand, the greater oversight and centralized management may constrain their ability to grow.
+It is not yet clear also whether this greater degree of quality control and oversight results in better engagement and recovery outcomes (Kelly & White, 2012).

 Overall, each of these three types of mutual-help organizations are quite different in terms of their philosophy on how to help individuals recover from substance use disorder.
 At the same time, they virtually all share a central tenet of abstinence from alcohol and other drugs as the recovery goal.
 They may also help individuals reduce or abstain from alcohol and other drug use in similar ways, though research is needed to test this assumption.